CaliStyle/trailpack-proxy-engine/README.md

 Events should either succeed and return a value or they should throw an error which will trigger a retry on the burn down schedule.

 ## Tasks
 While event functions respond to events, tasks initiate functions allowed on a specific worker.
-A common use of a task is a micro-service or a worker environment for example, processing video or any other significant process.
+A common use of a task is a micro-service or a worker environment for example, processing video or any other significant process that should be segregated out to a more adapt worker environment.

 ### Creating Task functions
 Create tasks in the `/api/tasks` directory.